UBC-Thunderbots/Software/docs/code-style-guide.md

 ### Includes

 * Use `#include` sparingly and only include the necessary sources to build the file.
-Do not include headers whos class or implementation is not used.
+Do not include headers whose class or implementation is not used.
 * Often `.cpp` files include its corresponding header `.h` file, it means the `.cpp` file include everything included in the header.
 Do not have duplicate `#include`'s in both `.h` and `.cpp` files.
 * `#include`s are generally preferred written on the `.cpp` side; use minimum `#include` in the header file.
 Use _forward declarations_ in headers if necessary.
 * Specify full path of the include file on the file system, relative to the top-level project directory or _WORKSPACE_ file.
 Do not use relative paths.